Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 If they ask for a feature, ask what job it is meant to solve.

-The team gets transcripts, summaries, themes, quotes, reports, and next actions instead of only static responses.
+The team gets transcripts, summaries, themes, quotes, reports, and next actions instead of only fixed responses.

-The workflow keeps the scalability of a form but recovers more of the context of an interview.
+The workflow keeps the ease of a link but recovers more of the context behind the answer.

 The point